dsldk/LexiScore/README.md

 The webservice should now be accessible on port 8000 with some_secret_password as the master password that can be used to create api-keys to access the actual endpoints from localhost:8000/docs.

 ## Setup

 ### Adding language in local workspace

-To add a new language to the local wordspace, you need to a file with a list of words from the language.
-This could either be a lemma list or a full form list.
-The list should be added to the lexiscore/data directory.
+To add a new language to the local workspace, you need to a file with a list of words from the language.This could either be a lemma list or a full form list.The list should be added to the lexiscore/data directory.

-The configuration also needs to be updated.
-This can be done by adding a config.ini to extend the default.ini:
+The configuration also needs to be updated.This can be done by adding a config.ini to extend the default.ini:

 ```bash
 touch lexiscore/config.ini